Photo: Giant rockfall blocks major route to ski stations in France

 Ville de Moûtiers / facebook

-Three huge blocks of rock - weighing more than 150 tonnes each - fell onto a key access road to ski stations in Savoie on Saturday morning, leaving the route blocked and injuring one driver.
+Three huge blocks of rock - weighing more than 150 tonnes each - fell onto a key access road to ski stations in Savoie on Saturday morning, cutting the road for several hours and injuring one driver.

 The 50m3 of rock crashed onto the RN90 between Albertville and Moûtiers.
 The RN90 was closed for hours after the rockfall at 10:45 on February 1, complicating access to the nearby Tarentaise, 3 Vallées, Tignes, Val d’Isère, La Plagne, les Arcs and La Rosière ski resorts.